December 18, 2018

 Mir Sensitive Skin Care is the only range developed by a cosmetic scientist who has rosacea and hypersensitive skin.
 So we go further to ensure our products are as gentle and effective as possible.
-If you’ve tried many products and found them to be irritating or pore-clogging, despite claims to the contrary it could be for any of the reasons below:
+If you’ve tried many sensitive skin products and found them irritating or pore-clogging, it could be for any of the reasons below.

 Did you know?

-- Sensitive skin care ranges are formulated for the 60% of people who think they have sensitive skin, not the 6% who actually do.
-They only exclude the most obvious irritants leaving in many substances that cause or exacerbate sensitive skin conditions such as rosacea, eczema, psoriasis etc.
+• Sensitive skin products are formulated for the 60% of people who think they have sensitive skin, not the 6% who actually do.
+So they only exclude the most obvious irritants leaving in many substances that cause or exacerbate conditions such as rosacea, eczema, psoriasis etc.

-- Skin can react immediately to a product or irritation can develop almost imperceptibly over a period of time, this is known as cumulative irritation.
+• Skin can react immediately to a product or irritation can develop almost imperceptibly over a period of time, this is known as cumulative irritation.
 This can worsen sensitive skin conditions and cause rosacea to progress from a mild to advanced stage.

 How will Mir benefit your skin?

-• Our lotions drench the skin with moisture without clogging pores.
+• Lotions drench skin with moisture without clogging pores.

-• Argan Beauty Oil works in harmony with all our products, enhancing benefits and versatility.
+• Argan Beauty Oil works in harmony with all Mir products, enhancing benefits and versatility.

 Right from the start, everything begins to feel better.
 In time, the skin starts to function the way it should and looks better too.

 Trial Packs last up to 10 days.
 We offer 3 types and deliver worldwide.